Armstrong, balance lead Virginia past Boston College, 43-32

 The Eagles scored 10 points in the last 67 seconds of the first half.
 Grosel hit Hunter Long well behind the defense for a 36-yard score, and Jahmin Muse intercepted Armstrong two plays later.
 Four consecutive completions by Grosel got BC to the Virginia 23 and Aaron Boumerhi kicked a 35-yard field goal on the final play of the half to make it 20-17.

 The Cavaliers had taken a 20-7 lead with two touchdowns in a span of less than three minutes in the second quarter.
-First, Armstrong capped a 95-yard drive set up by Da’Vante Cross’ interception with a 47-yard pass to Ra’Shaun Henry, his fourth touchdown catch in as many receptions this season.
+First, Armstrong capped a 95-yard drive set up by Da’Vante Cross’ interception with the scoring pass to Henry, his fourth touchdown catch in as many receptions at that point on the season.

 After the Eagles went three-and-out, Armstrong hit Tony Poljan for 23 yards, Henry for 29 yards and then Thompson, in a formation with Armstrong, ran it in from the 10.